w3c/wai-intro-wcag/content/docs.md

 ### Test Rules for WCAG 2

 Test Rules describe how to test conformance to WCAG success criteria.
 They are primarily for developing evaluation tools and test methodologies.
+(They are more robust than the tests in the techniques.)

 * [About WCAG 2 Test Rules](/standards-guidelines/act/)
 * [Test Rules List](/standards-guidelines/act/rules/)

 ## Supplemental Guidance

 Supplemental guidance goes beyond the requirements of WCAG.
-Following this guidance is not required to meet WCAG.
-Much of it is essential for people with certain impairments, including cognitive and learning disabilities and low vision.
+They are **not required** to meet WCAG.
+Much of the guidance is essential for people with certain impairments, including cognitive and learning disabilities and low vision.

 * About Supplemental Guidance - *coming soon*
-* Design Patterns for People with Cognitive and Learning Disabilities - *coming soon*
+* All Supplemental Guidance - *coming soon*

 ## Additional Resources